g0rbe/CEH/06_System_Hacking.md

 #### Alternate Data Stream (ADS)

-ADS is a file attribute in in NTFS file system, contains metadata for locating a particular file.
+ADS is a file attribute in the NTFS file system, contains metadata for locating a particular file.
 ADS is capable of hiding file data into an existing file without altering or modifying any noticeable changes.
-It can be security threat because it can hide malicious files.
+It can be a security threat because it can hide malicious files.

 NTFS Streams Countermeasures: